sebt3/watched.back/README.md

   * email

 ## TODO
-- Detect missing Host and Agent and build and availability table for them
+- Detect missing Host and build an availability table for them
 - build aggregate on availability of : service, host, agent and backend
 - Code improvement (agentClient.cpp:38)
 - Add support for alert on Host failed (alerter.cpp:186)